FRC830/cpp-practice/string_class_3/problem.md

 }
 ```

+The `length()` method from the `string` class gathers the amount of bytes that the string takes up upon instantiation.
+Since a single `char` varible would hold a minimum size of 1 byte, the method `length()` would simply return the number of bytes (which is usually the amount of characters) in a string.

 Create a function that takes the input of a string and prints half of it.
 Use a for loop as well as the length of the string in order to print half of it.
 Test your function in `main()` with a string